Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 The club’s eccentric chairman Maurizio Zamparini labelled his new signing the ‘next Sergio Aguero’ but initially Dybala struggled with the weight of expectation on his young shoulders.

 Similarly to Vazquez, he found his top form in Serie B before carrying that into Serie A, where his goalscoring prowess and intelligent displays convinced Juventus to sign him in 2015.
-Dybala has mostly been going from strength to strength since, but will be looking to build on his 2017/18 form after an underwhelming season last time round.
+Dybala has mostly been going from strength to strength since, but will be looking to build on his 2017/18 form after a few underwhelming seasons.

 Forward: Edinson Cavani